 BPA contamination goes beyond pregnancy risks.
 In fact, BPA has been connected to a variety of health concerns.
 Two of the more alarming are diabetes and obesity.

-• Diabetes: The journal Acta Diabetologica published a report that said, “Higher urinary BPA levels are found to be associated with prediabetes independent of traditional diabetes risk factors.”
-The fascinating thing here is that no matter how well you eat and how much you exercise, BPA exposure will affect inflammation, pancreatic β-cell dysfunction, glucose metabolism through insulin resistance, oxidative stress and cellular differentiation.
+- Diabetes: The journal Acta Diabetologica published a report that said, “Higher urinary BPA levels are found to be associated with prediabetes independent of traditional diabetes risk factors.”
+The fascinating thing here is that no matter how well you eat and how much you exercise, BPA exposure will affect inflammation, pancreatic β-cell dysfunction, glucose metabolism through insulin resistance, oxidative stress, and cellular differentiation.

-• Obesity: The Public Library of Science (PLoS) recently ran a report by scientists at the Kaiser Foundation Research Institute who closely monitored BPA levels in the urine of 1,326 school-age children from Shanghai.
+- Obesity: The Public Library of Science (PLoS) recently ran a report by scientists at the Kaiser Foundation Research Institute who closely monitored BPA levels in the urine of 1,326 school-age children from Shanghai.
 That research found that children who were overweight or obese had elevated levels of BPA in their urine.
 The report said the higher BPA level “was associated with more than two-fold increase of having weight >90(th) percentile among girls aged 9-12.”
 I find it intriguing that the same was not found for boys.

 A Bigger Problem than Just BPA

 Thanks to a fever pitch of concern surrounding this kind of research, in 2012 the FDA finally agreed to enact a ban on the sale of baby bottles containing BPA.
-However, manufactures who were no longer allowed to use BPA tuned to other chemicals, such as BPS or bisphenol S, which new studies are showing may be worse the BPA.
+However, manufacturers who were no longer allowed to use BPA tuned to other chemicals, such as BPS or bisphenol S, which new studies are showing may be worse the BPA.

-The lead author, professor Cheryl Watson, wrote: “[Manufacturers] put ‘BPA-free’ on the label, which is true.
+The lead author, Professor Cheryl Watson, wrote: “[Manufacturers] put ‘BPA-free’ on the label, which is true.
 The thing they neglected to tell you is that what they’ve substituted for BPA has not been tested for the same kinds of problems that BPA has been shown to cause.
 That’s a little bit sneaky.”

 And similar results have been uncovered by other researchers.
 “Certain BPA derivatives are being considered as alternatives to BPA.
 However, certain of these related products display adverse effects that are similar to those of BPA,” according to a report in the Reviews of Environmental Contamination and Toxicology.